aurimontem/phs/week_3/README.md

 references right.
 When using `bibtex`, you need to compile the article multiple times (as in the script) in order for the program to learn what references go where correctly.
-Also, this script runs `clean_up_files` at the end, which removes the files that are made during the compilation process.
+Also, this script runs `clean_up_files` at the end, which removes any unnecessary files that are made during the compilation process.

 It would be nice to be able to call this script from anywhere, so we are going to place it in our `bin`, which is where user-made scripts go.
 To do this, ensure